 CTIO 0.9m: The Best Telescope in the World

-The CTIO 0.9m was originally constructed in 1965.
+The CTIO 0.9m was originally built in 1965 and was originally on Kitt Peak.
+In 1967 it was moved to CTIO when two new 38in telescopes were bought for Kitt Peak.
 (For anyone reading this, please do send Todd Henry more details about the history of the 0.9m and he'll do his best to incorporate it.)

 Since (at least) 1999, the 0.9m has utilized a single instrument, an optical camera with a CCD detector that is 2048 pixels on a side.
 The scale of the CCD is 401 milliarcseconds/pixel, thereby providing a full field of 13.69 arcminutes, or about 46% the width of the full Moon.
 The stability of the instrument configuration permits long-term studies that are impossible to do on most telescopes, including one of the largest astrometric programs in the world.